-Kim makes first mention of US talks
+N Korea makes first mention of US talks

 Mr Kim is due to meet South Korean President Moon Jae-in at a rare inter-Korean summit on 27 April, following months of improving relations between the two countries.

-Planned summits with South Korea and the US are aimed at getting North Korea to give up its nuclear weapons, but critics have said Pyongyang may only be seeking a easing of harmful economic sanctions.
+The planned summits with South Korea and the US are aimed at getting North Korea to give up its nuclear weapons, but critics have said Pyongyang may only be seeking the easing of harmful economic sanctions.

+Shortly after the meeting was first mentioned publicly by Mr Trump in March, a KCNA commentary insisted it was not sanctions but "self-confidence" that had brought it to the negotiation table.

+While the US has said North Korea is ready to discuss denuclearisation, it remains unclear what exactly the two sides mean by that.